ibm-cloud-docs/power-iaas/pricing.md

 The {{site.data.keyword.powerSys_notm}} also provides Linux&reg; stock images.
 You might select a Linux stock image that is provided by IBM or bring your own Red Hat Linux Enterprise (RHEL) and SUSE Linux Enterprise Server (SLES) image OVA format.
 For a Linux subscription, you might opt to use a [full Linux&reg; subscription](/docs/power-iaas?topic=power-iaas-set-full-Linux) for {{site.data.keyword.powerSys_notm}} or obtain the subscription for the Linux operating system directly from the vendor.
 For more information about how to create an OVA format Linux image, see [deploying a Linux virtual machine](/docs/power-iaas?topic=power-iaas-linux-deployment).

+## Linux for SAP workloads
+{: #linux-SAP-workload-types}

+You can deploy the following types of SAP workloads as virtual machines:

+* **SAP NetWeaver**: For SAP NetWeaver for Linux, the charges for hardware, processors, and memory are similar to other types of Linux deployments.
+However, the SAP NetWeaver for Linux requires a different type of operating system and license to be deployed.
+So, the charges for these types of deployments are not same as that of Red Hat Enterprise Linux for SAP (non-SAP OS).
+SAP NetWeaver can be deployed on both S1022 and E1080 systems.

+* **SAP HANA**: For SAP HANA, there are distinct processor and memory billing parts.
+The charges on these distinct parts appear on the monthly invoices.
+Similar to other types of deployments, the following types of systems, processors, and memory are supported for SAP HANA:
+    - System types: S1022 (for workloads less than 2 TB of RAM) or E1080 (for workloads more than 2 TB of RAM)
+    - Virtual processor core types: dedicated, shared capped, or shared uncapped
+    - Memory types: scale-out or scale-up

+For SAP HANA workloads, the charges for processor and memory parts are the same as compared to non-SAP HANA workloads.
+To estimate the costs for non-SAP HANA workloads, see Tables 3, 4, 5, and 6.

+The pricing is subject to change depending on the SAP HANA operational costs.
+{: note}

 ## Processor types